Dolioz/hrpgext/README.md

 - [NEW] option to show only T4 battle skills
 - [NEW] option to show compact battle stats
-- [NEW] optopn to hide statistics menu
+- [NEW] option to hide statistics menu
 - [CHANGED] moved header links to HRPGExt menu

 ### 2.0.0